GenieFramework/Genie.jl/docs/src/guides/Working_With_Genie_Apps.md

 ---

 Awesome!
-If all went well you should have a `books.sqlite` database in the `db/` folder.
+If all went well you should have a `books.sqlite` database in the `db/` folder (from the Julia REPL prompt, typing `;` will give the shell prompt).

 ```julia
 shell> tree db